-Net loss per share is computed by dividing net loss by the weighted average number of ordinary shares outstanding during the period.
-Ordinary shares subject to possible redemption at June 30, 2022, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic net loss per ordinary share since such shares, if redeemed, only participate in their pro rata share of the trust account earnings.
-The Company has not considered the effect of the warrants sold in the initial public offering and the private placement to purchase an aggregate of 6,470,000 private placement warrants in the calculation of diluted loss per share, since the exercise of the warrants is contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
-As a result, diluted net loss per ordinary share is the same as basic net loss per ordinary share for the periods presented.
+Net income (loss) per share is computed by dividing net income (loss) by the weighted average number of ordinary shares outstanding during the period.
+Ordinary shares subject to possible redemption at March 31, 2023, which are not currently redeemable and are not redeemable at fair value, have been excluded from the calculation of basic net income (loss) per ordinary share since such shares, if redeemed, only participate in their pro rata share of the trust account earnings.
+The Company has not considered the effect of the warrants sold in the initial public offering and the private placement to purchase an aggregate of 6,470,000 private placement warrants in the calculation of diluted income (loss) per share, since the exercise of the warrants is contingent upon the occurrence of future events and the inclusion of such warrants would be anti-dilutive.
+As a result, diluted net income (loss) per ordinary share is the same as basic net income (loss) per ordinary share for the periods presented.